Appracatappra/SwiftletData/README.md

 let group = try provider.getRow(ofType: Group.self, forPrimaryKeyValue: "F6DEC3CD-DA62-4A08-A2B6-272E62A7F6E3")
 ```

-The **Swiftlet Data Providers** are designed to be interchangeable, so you can start developing locally using a SQLite database and a `ADSQLiteProvider`, then later switch to CloudKit and a `ADCloudKitProvider` without have to change any of your other code.
+The **Swiftlet Data Providers** are designed to be interchangeable, so you can start developing locally using a SQLite database and a `ADSQLiteProvider`, then later switch to CloudKit and a `ADiCloudProvider` without have to change any of your other code.

 Additionally, **Swiftlet Data Providers** can be used to move data from one source to another.
-For example, download data from the web in JSON using a `ADJSONProvider` and save it to a local SQLite database using a `ADSQLiteProvider`, all with a minimal of code.
+For example, download data from the web in JSON  and save it to a local SQLite database using a `ADSQLiteProvider`, all with a minimal of code.

-Several of our **Action Controls** are designed to take an **Swiftlet Data Provider** as input (such as **ActionTable**), making it easy to work with complex data and common display and input methodologies that would typically require tons of repetitive, boilerplate code.

 <a name="Action-SQL-Parser"></a>
 ## Action SQL Parser

-The `ADSQLParser` provides the ability to parse text containing one or more SQL commands into an **Swiftlet Data SQL Document Object Model** (DOM) and is used to provide SQL support for data sources that don't support SQL natively (such as CloudKit and JSON).
+The `ADSQLParser` provides the ability to parse text containing one or more SQL commands into an **Swiftlet Data SQL Document Object Model** (DOM) and is used to provide SQL support for data sources that don't support SQL natively (such as **CloudKit**).

 The `ADSQLParser` uses SQLite's SQL syntax and currently support a subset of the full SQL language.
 For example: